 Media processing script

-This is an example of a Media processing script to be executed every time an asset is processed by the respective worker.
+This is an example of a Media processing web script to be executed every time an asset is processed by the respective worker.
 It extracts the metadata properties from the context and adds them to the asset.

 Script